rakeshsankhla7733/IPL-AUCTION/README.md

 # IPL-AUCTION
 Historical IPL data was analyzed to develop an auction strategy for a new franchise
-# Ensure the README.md content is written to a file
-readme_content = """
 # IPL Auction SQL Project

 This repository contains a PostgreSQL project focused on analyzing IPL (Indian Premier League) auction data.
 The project includes SQL queries to perform various analyses on IPL matches and player performance, alongside visualizations presented in a PowerPoint presentation.